BayAreaMetro/MTCDataModel/Project-Documentation/mdm/policy-mdm/plu.md

 ## Data Processing (UrbanSim Team to Define)

 ## Entity Relationship Diagram and Attribute Definitions (DataViz Team Will Produce)
-The documentation and metadata details for this data can be viewed here: [General Plan and Zoning 2018](https://mtc.data.socrata.com/Land-Use/General-Plan-and-Zoning-2018/udk3-z2d5)
+The documentation and metadata details for this data can be viewed here: [Insert Dataset Name Here]()

 ### Related Works (DataViz Team Will Produce)